 Adds support for Secure Socket Layer communication between client and server.
-Supports 128-bit encryption.
-Available on the Expansion Pack.
+This fileset supports 128-bit encryption and is available on the Expansion Pack.
 Export and import laws could make this fileset unavailable in some countries.

-The filesets in the preceding table are not installed by default as part of the base operating system (AIX 5.1).
+The filesets in the preceding list are not installed by default as part of the base operating system.
 However, they can be installed in a manner similar to the one described above for installing the core Web-based System Manager images.
-The sysmgt.websm.security and sysmgt.websm.security-us filesets are available on the Expansion Pack CD.
-From the media containing the fileset, use the following command:
+From the media containing the fileset, type the following command:

+'''

-/usr/lib/instl/sm_inst installp_cmd -a -d /dev/cd0 \ -f desired_fileset_to_install -c -N -g -X
+/usr/lib/instl/sm inst installp cmd -a -d /dev/cd0 \

+-f desired_fileset_to_install -c -N -g -X

+'''